Take a first look inside stylish new Virgin Hotel location opening soon in Edinburgh

 Read More

-For those who’d rather stay in than go out, the rooms will contain an adorable red SMEG® mini-fridge stocked to the brim with delicious drinks and snacks.
+For those who’d rather stay in than go out, the rooms will contain a red SMEG® mini-fridge fully stocked with drinks and snacks.

-But guests who are planning to hit the town won’t be disappointed, as there will be a perfect place to get ready – a dressing table with a backlit mirror.
+And those guests who are planning to hit the town won’t be disappointed either, as there will be a perfect place to get ready – a dressing table with a backlit mirror.

 While the brand have only provided a small glimpse into the bathrooms, it looks like guests will be able to enjoy a waterfall shower in the morning.